s21rc/Arduino-LDMOS-SSPA-Controller/README.md

 * Shutdown bias V at 54.9 Degree (you can set it)
 * Shows operator callsign on front display (change it inside Arduino code)
 * For touch band selection, band change memorize in eeprom, comes back same band after power on or reset.

+If you need any clarification or help look for me in qrz.com

+Enjoy, 73, S21RC